zhanglx13/CS375_Compilers_Autograder/README.md

 Note that the c++ symbol table checker is in the symTable dir.
 The autograder will compile the checker before grading.

+## Project 5 Parsing pasrec.pas and graph1i.pas

+Same as project 3 except p3 should be replaced with p5